deadcoast/DrRx/drrx/syntax-overview.md

 - `|`: vein — Draws a vertical continuation line to connect siblings/children.
 Required wherever a parent’s flow remains open.
 - `+`: open_vein — Opens/continues flow from the current node so children may follow.
 Paired with `|` on subsequent lines under the same column.
-- `:`: close_vein — Closes flow from the current node so no further children follow under that branch.
+- `:`: close_vein — Closes sibling continuity at the current depth; after this node’s subtree, no more siblings follow at this depth (children of this node are allowed).
   - Grouping convention: within a directory, list files first, insert a spacer `|` line, then list subdirectories (see [OR.02](rules.md#OR.02)).
   - File→Directory spacer — After a file at depth N, when a directory sibling follows at the same depth, insert a standalone `|` line at depth N to visually separate groups (see [FW.06](rules.md#FW.06)).